DEVLilianML/Encryptix----Landing-Page/README.md

-# Encryptix
+# Landing Page

-This repo consist of all the task assigned to me in the internship
+This repo consist of the Tonkeeper landing page designed for the users to know its features